 The Privacy Committee meets occasionally with public agencies to discuss problems that arise in interpreting or applying the Cabinet Administrative Instruction.
 The committee can also consider complaints (usually in writing) from the public although it does not automatically allow people to attend a meeting of the committee .

 The committee does have the power in exceptional cases to grant exemptions from the requirements of the instruction.
 To date, very narrow exemptions have been given to certain agencies to cover very specific circumstances.
-For example, the Education Department has been given permission to release academic progress reports to the non-residential parents of children enrolled in State schools.
-For more information about the Committee go to http://www.archives.sa.gov.au/content/privacy-committee-sa .
+For example, the Department for Education has been given permission to release academic progress reports to the non-residential parents of children enrolled in State schools.
+For more information about the Committee visit the Privacy Committee page on the State Records SA website.